gilbertmpanga12/organic-chemitry-notes/notes1.md

 * Atomic Number;- Is the number of protons in its nucleus.
 Each element has a unique atomic number e.g carbon is 6.
 Atomic number is a constant.
 * Atomic Mass;- Is the sum of protons && neutrons.
-Although some elements may have same mass number, they may have varrying neutron count, e.g 98.89% of carbon have 6 neutrons while 1.11% have 7 neutrons .
+Although some elements may have same atomic number, they may have varrying neutron count, e.g 98.89% of carbon have 6 neutrons while 1.11% have 7 neutrons .
 Different variations of carbon atoms are called isotopes eg c12, c13, c14
 * Atomic mass;- Weighted average of its isotopes